multiscale-catalysis-polimi/catalyticFoam/README.md

 catalyticFoam
 ============
-CFD solver for heterogeneous reacting flows with detailed kinetic mechanisms based on OpenFOAM
+CFD solver for heterogeneous reacting flows with detailed kinetic mechanisms

 If you are using this software, please cite:
 > Maestri, M. and Cuoci, A. (2013) Coupling CFD with detailed microkinetic modeling